FultonGreiner/FultonGreiner/README.md

 <h1> Hi there, I'm Fulton </h1>

-I am a self-taught Embedded Software Engineer and Industrial Engineering student at Purdue University, with a passion for coding and designing electronics.
+I’m a self-taught Firmware Engineer with a passion for building things from the ground up.
+I’ll soon rejoin Tesla Dojo, where I specialize in developing firmware for data plane operations, FPGAs, and network systems.

 When I'm not programming or studying, you can find me at the gym or tinkering with electronics.